swseighman/GraalVM-Native-Image-Oracle-Database/README.md

 'SELECT * FROM DUAL' returned: X
 ```
+And we'll run the same performance test using the native image executable:
 ```
  $ time ./datasourcesample "SELECT TO_CHAR (SYSDATE, 'MM-DD-YYYY HH24:MI:SS') \"NOW\" FROM DUAL" Driver Name: Oracle JDBC driver